-One year on and the best compact phone around has a successor, the Xperia Z3 Compact (Sony decided not to launch a Z2 Compact to match its Z2 phone earlier this year) has a 4.6-inch display, making it larger than its 4.3-inch predecessor, although its body isn't any bigger.
+One year on and the best compact phone around has a successor, the Xperia Z3 Compact (Sony decided not to launch a Z2 Compact to match its Z2 phone earlier this year).
+It has a 4.6-inch display, making it larger than its 4.3-inch predecessor, although its body isn't any bigger.
 It's still fully waterproof and, like its big brother the Xperia Z3, it also has a 2.5GHz quad-core processor and a 20.7-megapixel camera.

 Design and display

 The phone has a similar aesthetic to its predecessor, with the same glass front and back and minimalist Sony Xperia branding.
 A key change is around the edge, where the aluminium band has been replaced with an opaque plastic one.
-I'm not particularly keen on this tweak as it gives the Compact a less premium look and feel than its metal-edged big brother.
-The charm of the Z1 Compact was that it offered exactly the same premium design and components as the flagship, but in a smaller frame.
-With a plastic edge, that's not quite the case anymore.
+I'm not particularly keen on this tweak as it loses the luxury feel of metal found on its big brother and predecessor.

 Still, I do think it's a great looking phone and it's very comfortable to use in one hand -- something that can't be said for the majority of 5-inch or bigger flagships.
 As well as the standard black and white, it's available in turquoise and dark orange hues, with matching plastic sides.
 If you're keen on luxurious metal in smaller sizes, look at Samsung's Galaxy Alpha -- this 4.7-inch phone has a metal chassis which looks and feels sublime.

 An interesting addition to the Z3 Compact -- and the rest of the Z3 series -- is the ability to use the phone as a display for your PS4.
 Your console will still do all the processing, but it will let you stream the game to your phone, so you can hook up a PS4 controller over Bluetooth and play actual PS4 games on your phone.
 Sony reckons it's great if your partner wants to watch something on TV when you want to play games.
 Let's be honest though, its real value is the fact that we can now play glossy PS4 titles on the toilet.
 Smashing.